cmu-crafting-software/cmu-crafting-software.github.io/assignments/hw5.md

 When you find the bug, update `README.md` with:
 - The counter-example Hypothesis found
 - Describe your experience trying to find the bug.
 Do you think this might be harder or easier than manually thinking of test cases?
-- Is there anything that you like or dislike about Hypothesis?
-How could it be better or easier to use?
+- Is there anything that you liked or disliked about using Hypothesis?
+How do you think it could be better or easier to use?

 > **Note**: If your property didn't find a bug, you should consider other properties to test.